Which technology is right for your business?

 For most small businesses, investing in digital technology is no longer an option – it’s a must.
 The real question is: which technologies are right for your business?

-That’s helpful direction, but the truth is there’s no one-size-fits-all way of determining how much technology your business needs – because every business is different.
+There’s no one-size-fits-all way of determining how much technology your business needs – because every business is different.
 Here are some things you can do to figure out more precisely what may be right for your needs.

 Think about what you need and want from your technology